Vessov/Cogitator/README.md

 `-h` to get help from the Machine Spirit as to what calls will it answer\
 `-b` to guide the display of Cogitator to become semi-transparent\
 `-f` to guide the display of Cogitator to take up the whole connected screen *(this however is incompatible with the semi-transparent background, which will be prioritized)*\
+`-m` followed by a number, to request the selected display of Cogitator to be used\
 `-c color` to command the Machine Spirit to change the displays light frequency.
 The selected frequency should be placed in the invocation instead of `color`.
 Recognized frequencies are as follows:
 + *teal*
 + *navy*